 - • Placement is by audition, not by age or number of years in the Academy.

 - • The audition requirements that have been specified for each ensemble reflect the minimum level of achievement expected of those auditioning.
 In other words, the ability to play these pieces is not a guarantee of admission to the ensemble.

 - • All children who audition will be offered a place in an ensemble, even if not the one for which the child is auditioning.
-If the child does not accept the placement and withdraws, the family will receive a total refund except for the $25 administration fee.
+If the child does not accept the placement and withdraws, the family will receive a total refund minus 10% for the audition cost and $25 administration fee.

 - • Audition time is limited - not all material will necessarily be played